Create a Monitor

 Fill in the fields with the information that you have gathered.

 The dashboard opens.
-The monitor is listed on the left.
+The monitor that you created is listed on the left.

 Beneath the name of the monitor is an indicator that explains when the current run of the monitor began.
 A line at the bottom of the list item shows how much time remains before the next run of the monitor.
 Also, the Monitored Endpoints, Tests, and Schedules sections will all be empty.